One of the biggest things the world can do to slow climate change is to cut greenhouse gas emissions from burning oil, coal and natural gas.

 And to answer your question…yes, solar can’t win without government.
 You can’t just say “To hell with Washington!
 Solar doesn’t need those jerks.”

-It’s true that a home solar array is just another home improvement product like vinyl siding or a new roof that you can get from a local contractor.
+It’s true that a home solar array is just another home improvement product like vinyl siding installation or a new roof that you can get from a local contractor.
 It’s also true that a solar panel is just another tool like a hammer or a circular saw that you can pick up at Home Depot.
 You don’t need much help from government to buy a hammer or get vinyl siding installed on your home.
 So, why does the government need to be involved with solar?

 It’s because solar has one crucial difference.
 Unlike a wall’s worth of vinyl siding, a solar array is not meant to be a stand-alone collection of hardware that that you just bolt on and forget.
 Except for very small applications, like to run outdoor lighting, solar panels are only useful if they’re part of a larger energy system that goes far beyond your own building.